 Jason GerhardtAn Unlikely Journey to Permaculture: we all have a story, and why it matters

-Permaculture teacher, designer, do-er.
-Jason Gerhardt has professionally applied ecological design for well over a decade from hyper-arid deserts to lush temperate forests to dense urban centers.
-He applies his keen study of ecosystems, human culture, and design to this blog.
+Permaculture teacher, designer.
+Jason Gerhardt has professionally applied ecological design for 15 years from hyper-arid deserts to lush temperate forests to dense urban centers.
+He applies a keen study of ecosystems, human culture, and design to this blog.

 Permaculture Institute Inc co-founder and original permaculturist.
 Scott has been teaching Permaculture globally for over 30 years.
 Full of wisdom and astonishing stories from the beginnings, Scott cares deeply about upholding the highest qualities of Permaculture.